 Does insurance cover video visits?

-Yes, most insurers are covering video visits during the novel coronavirus outbreak.
+Yes, most insurers are covering video visits during the COVID-19 (novel coronavirus) outbreak.
 You may still be liable for your typical copays and coinsurance.
 Please check with your insurance company for details.

 Can I get prescriptions written during a video visit?